Stephen Holyday

 Stephen Holyday is a Canadian politician who has served on Toronto City Council since 2014.
 He is currently the deputy speaker and represents Ward 2 Etobicoke Centre.
 He was first elected in the old Ward 3 Etobicoke Centre during the 2014 municipal election.

 Background

 Holyday was born in Toronto, Ontario.
-He is the son of Doug Holyday who previously represented the ward, served as Mayor of Etobicoke, and was briefly a member of Provincial Parliament (MPP).
+He is the son of Doug Holyday, who was the previous ward councilor, Mayor of Etobicoke, and briefly a member of Provincial Parliament (MPP).
 He and his wife Margaret have three children.

+He graduated from Ryerson University with a Bachelor of Technology in Architectural Science.
+From 1999 to 2014, he was a manager at the provincial Ministry of Energy.

+Politics

+Holyday is a fiscal conservative.
+He describes himself as taking "a tough stance against congestion causing initiatives", including the Eglinton Crosstown LRT and the King Street Transit Priority Corridor.
+He opposes building new bike lanes and new multi-unit housing in neighbourhoods that consist of single-family homes.

 Alex Bozikovic, The Globe and Mail's architecture critic, called Holyday "furiously anti-development".
 He has also been described as one of "three Toronto councillors hopelessly exacerbating the housing crisis" by More Neighbours Toronto.

+Holyday is often an outlier among city councillors, and has been the only dissenting vote on dozens of council votes.

+He endorsed Mark Saunders in the 2023 Toronto mayoral by-election.

 Election results

+Both Holyday and John Campbell were incumbents in the 2018 Toronto election because Ward 2 and Ward 3 were merged into a single ward.